To purchase: you have no power over me –

 1. Prepare Your Campfire:

 Start by building a roaring campfire.
 Feel the thrill as the flames dance and crackle—this is where the magic happens!
-If you’re using wooden skewers, soak them in water for about 30 minutes to prevent burning.
+If you’re using wooden skewers, soak them in water for about 30 minutes to prevent burning.2.
+Assemble the Skewers:

 Grab your skewers and channel your inner artist!
 Thread the bell peppers, zucchini, red onion, cherry tomatoes, and mushrooms onto the skewers.
 Alternate the colors and shapes for a feast for the eyes!
 Drizzle with olive oil, sprinkle with salt, pepper, and oregano.
-Give them a gentle toss to coat every morsel.
+Give them a gentle toss to coat every morsel.3.
+Cook the Quinoa:

 In a pot (or a campfire-safe pan), combine the quinoa and water (or broth).
 Bring it to a boil over the fire, then reduce the heat and let it simmer for about 15 minutes until the quinoa is fluffy and the water is absorbed.
-Once done, fluff it with a fork and stir in the lemon juice, zest, parsley, salt, and pepper.
+Once done, fluff it with a fork and stir in the lemon juice, zest, parsley, salt, and pepper.4.
+Grill the Skewers:

 Now, it’s time for the skewers to shine!
 Place them over the campfire grill or directly on the grate.
 Let them sizzle and char for about 10-15 minutes, turning occasionally, until the veggies are tender and slightly caramelized.
-Cooking is an art form and this is y
+Cooking is an art form and this is y5.
+Serve and Enjoy:

 If you’re feeling extra adventurous, pack some feta cheese to crumble over the skewers before serving.
 It adds a creamy, tangy twist that’ll have you dreaming of azure waters and sun-soaked beaches.